cajuncoding/ApacheFOP.Serverless/README.md

 ```

 ### .Net PdfTemplating (Full blown) Implementation:
-A full blown implementation of templating + ApacheFOP.Serverless is in a branch of my [Pdf Templating project here](https://github.com/cajuncoding/PdfTemplating.XslFO/tree/feature/iniial_support_for_apache_fop_serverless_rendering).
+A full blown demo implementation of templating + ApacheFOP.Serverless, as well as ready-to-go .Net Clients (via Nuget package) can be found in my [Pdf Templating project here](https://github.com/cajuncoding/PdfTemplating.XslFO).

 It illustrates the use of both Xslt and/or Razor templates from ASP.Net MVC to render PDF Binary reports dynamically from queries to the [Open Movie Database API](http://www.omdbapi.com/).
 And it has now been enhanced to also illustrate the use of _ApacehFOP.Serverless_ microservice for rendering instead of the embedded legacy FO.Net implementation.